Associate in Science | SC Program: AS.1490

 Note: Students must provide safety glasses and welding gloves, and those materials which are of continuing value outside of the classroom setting.
 This cost will be explained at the first class meeting.

-This is a course to advance beginning arc welding skills with an emphasis on SMAW.
-Power sources, electrode identification, weldability of metals, joint design, air arc, oxyacetylene cutting, and introduction to GTAW and GMAW are covered in this course.
+A course to advance beginning arc welding skills with an emphasis on SMAW.
+Power sources, electrode identification, weldability of metals, joint design, air arc, and oxyacetylene cutting, and introduction to GTAW and GMAW are covered in this course.
 Course activities include learning to weld stringer and weave beads, butt and fillet welds in flat, horizontal, vertical, and overhead positions.
-A portion of this course may be offered in a distance education format.

 Apply Now